16 Top-Rated Attractions & Things to Do in Biarritz

 Biarritz Lighthouse

-Miremont Tearoom
+The Miremont

-The Miremont is renowned for its refined ambience and classic French pâtisserie, such as éclairs, Gâteau Saint-Honoré, and strawberry tart, as well as its selection of rare teas.
+The Miremont is renowned for its elegant ambience and traditional French pâtisserie.
+You'll find all of the classics in the pastry case, such as éclairs, Gâteau Saint-Honoré, and strawberry tarts.

 Founded in 1872, the Miremont was frequented by royalty during Biarritz' glory days.
 Spain's King Alphonso XIII enjoyed having lunch here.
-King Edward VII of England appreciated the Miremont's refined French pastries.
+King Edward VII of England appreciated the Miremont's exquisite French pastries.
 Queen Nathalie of Serbia often purchased caramels for her friends, and Queen Amelia of Portugal had a habit of taking her tea at a window seat with the best view.

 Address: 1 Bis, Place Clémenceau, Biarritz